sriram941/trucker/Readme.txt

-this is readme for trucker.
+this is readme file for trucker. this is fleet management project.